Phase 1: Posing Real Questions

 Before going to Microcampus in Xizhou, I will need to know more about these types of Small and Local Businesses from a more professional standpoint, maybe even some advice from current business owners, outside of Yunnan.
 I would also like to know more, in detail, about the process of creating a business, as well as how their work affects others (environmental, family members, friends, etc.).

 Throughout this phase, I discussed some questions as well as some information that I already have and what I will need.
-In Phase two, I will be researching and will look into various sources of information.
+In Phase 2, I will be researching and will look into various sources of information.
+In Phase 3, I included the information for my 10 big questions, as well as some more research.